How Hard is the Psychology Licensure Exam Really? No Sugarcoating

 Here’s where things get interesting.
 In September 2025, the passing rate was about 85 percent.
 That might sound comforting until you remember that most test takers were hyper-prepared, heavily caffeinated, and possibly blessed with photographic memory.
 This means if you’re underprepared, the odds are not in your favor.

-Now, schools like Ateneo reportedly had pass rates nearing perfection, which only proves that good prep equals good results.
+Now, schools like Ateneo reportedly have pass rates nearing perfection, which only proves that good prep equals good results.
 Or that their professors are part-time magicians.
 Either way, it’s a clue.

 Why It’s Actually a Beast of an Exam